home-assistant/voice-pe.home-assistant.io/README.md

+The content of this website has been migrated to https://github.com/NabuCasa/support

 # Home Assistant Voice Preview Edition website

-This is the source of the Home Assistant Voice Preview Edition documentation website at [voice-pe.home-assistant.io](https://voice-pe.home-assistant.io).
+This was the source of the Home Assistant Voice Preview Edition documentation website at [voice-pe.home-assistant.io](https://voice-pe.home-assistant.io).

 ## Setup